“Dr. Coyne, we’re ready to run Gordon.”

-The others were already shutting off machines, most of the lights, and sleeping computers.
-They blew a fuse last time they powered Gordon up and couldn’t figure out why.
-Without knowing what they could leave on, they shut off all non-essentials for his initial power-up.
+The others were already shutting off machines, most of the lights, and the sleeping computers.
+They blew a fuse last time they powered Gordon up and couldn’t figure out why, so this time they were shutting off all non-essentials.
 Julie shut off her monitor and tower.
 Only Spencer’s computer was needed for the first stage.
-Once Gordon’s capacitor was fully charged, they could start turning the lights, computers, and other equipment back on.
+Once Gordon’s capacitors were fully charged, they could start turning the lights, computers, and other equipment back on.

 Julie left her desk and walked over to examine the machine as the lab assistants bustled around her.
 All the power supplies, cooling lines, and data cables seemed to be connected.
-The new gleaming power supply on the back of Gordon’s housing was shining in self-satisfaction.
+Circuit boards were bright and clean, safely concealed behind plexiglass.
+The new gleaming power supply on the back of Gordon’s housing shone in self-satisfaction.
 The top of the machine looked like an old overhead projector on steroids.
-Julie smiled at the arts and cratsy-nature of some of what they had cobbled together.
-Their budget was healthy for a research study, but most of it went to the rare metals.
-That meant anything beyond sensitive equipment was hacked together.
+Julie smiled at the arts-and-craftsy nature of the machine.
+Their budget was healthy for a research study, but insufficient for a project of this scale.
+A large inheritance from Julie’s grandfather had covered much of the foundational expenses, including the rare metals.
+That meant anything beyond sensitive equipment required ingenuity.

-Julie went back to her workstation and grabbed her audio recorder.
-She touched her little porcelain Good Luck cat Xiulan had ironically gifted to everyone.
-The others all did the same.
-She hit record.
+Julie went back to her station and grabbed her audio recorder.
+She touched her little porcelain good-luck cat Xiulan had ironically gifted to everyone.
+The others did the same.
+She pressed Record.

-Allison placed the apple on the scale, recording the measurement before moving the fruit to the optimistically named ‘launch pad’.
+Allison placed the apple on the scale, recording the measurement before moving the fruit to the optimistically named “launch pad.”
 Spencer looked over to Gordon, muttered something under his breath, and went back to his screen.
-Xiulan flipped off the last few power strips in the darkened room, then rolled the giant metal protective plates to spots designated by black taped Xs on the floor.
-Julie, Allison and Xiulan took positions behind the solid screens, shifting their gaze between Spencer’s monitor and the apple’s reflection in a mirror mounted on the ceiling.
-Dangling from the machine was a plastic name tag with the words “Gordon’s Free, Man” stamped in black letters on the white background.
+Xiulan flipped off the last few power strips in the darkened room, then rolled the giant metal protective plates to black Xs taped to the floor.
+Julie, Allison, and Xiulan took positions behind the solid screens, shifting their gazes between Spencer’s monitor and the apple’s reflection in a mirror mounted on the ceiling.
+Dangling from the machine was a plastic name tag with the words “Gordon’s Free, Man” stamped in black letters on a white background.

-Without looking up, the young man spoke over the powerful hum.
+“Running program,” Spencer announced.
+The tag made its accustomed rattle.
+Without looking up, he spoke again over the powerful hum.
 “Searching for a connection.”

-The three women waited, anxiously watching the apple though they knew nothing was supposed to happen yet.
-They had spent three weeks installing new components and checking existing ones.
-Each scientist in the room thought through the switches, plugs, cables, clips, and circuit boards they had removed, cleaned and reinstalled, desperately hoping they had correctly reassembled Gordon’s labyrinthine innards.
+The three women waited, watching the apple anxiously although they knew nothing was supposed to happen yet.
+They had spent three weeks updating Gordon’s labyrinthine innards.
+Everyone in the room mentally replayed their recollections of work, checking for missing screws or poor soldering.
 Occasionally, Julie would look at the completely empty receiving platform.
-Dizzy in anticipation, she felt both exhausted and exhilarated.
-Privately, she often wondered if this was the sensation pregnant women felt at the first serious pain of labor.
+Anticipation was tempered by the previous failures, by all the unknowns in this study, and yet hope remained strong.
+She often wondered if pregnant women felt like this at the first serious pain of labor.

 “Connection established.
 Waiting for synchronization.”

-Spencer’s normal docile voice was tinged with anticipation.
-In the last trial runs, Gordon had never established a connection.
+Spencer’s normally docile voice was tense.
+In the last trial runs, Gordon hadn’t established a connection.
 Xiulan and Allison watched the apple eagerly.
 Julie closed her eyes.

 Julie stopped breathing.
 She opened her eyes.

-The apple hadn’t moved.
+The apple was intact and exactly where they had left it.
 All waited silently for several moments.
 Julie let out a breath.